glitchdotcom/Pupdates-CMS/README.md

 4) At line 8, change the size parameter to 400.

 Here you go!
 You should now see a bigger indicator in the app tab.

+## I don't like Material UI, can I remove it?

+Of course you can!

 ## How does it work?